 We welcome new ideas and are always looking for more teachers, bloggers, and volunteers.

 If you want to help with our cause, please feel free to donate using the following button.

 CSEBRI – Pioneer in Creativity and Exchange (Cultural Society) is a 501(c)(3) non-profit organization dedicated to enriching the lives of those in our community.
-We envision a learning environment without boundaries.
+We envision a learning environment without borders.

 Our mission is to inspire curiosity for learning and to nurture the next generation of world citizens embracing diversity with health-conscious lifestyles.

 Founded in 2011, we began with our Mandarin Chinese language program.
 We work closely with parents, stakeholders, and team members to foster a love of language and culture in each student.
 Our teaching skillfully weaves theory and the practical into language lessons.
 Students learn to connect the culture with the language and put it in practical communication use.
 Students are encouraged to think creatively, and to work both independently and cooperatively with others.

 At Cultural Society, we celebrate diversity and strive to instill integrity, compassion, and confidence in each child and young professional.
 Our Culture & Heritage programs give each learner support and encouragement to become his or her own unique self.

 As of the new school year of 2019-2020, we added a Health & Wellness Program as part of our mission.
 We hope: